dougbarrett/se-scaffolding/README.md

 * Build on CodeIgniter, it is a portable CMS* for website developers.
 * It makes pushing out new pages to a template based website extremely easy
 * Using the power of Markdown OR HTML, it is versitile for any type of development
+* LESS compiles down to CSS

+Go to <http://ses.db-dev.info> for more project details.